The Patching Disconnect

 Vendor certification requirements.
 In many industries, applying an unauthorized modification to a control system can void the vendor certification on which the safety case for that system rests.
 Before patching a Triconex SIS, a Yokogawa CENTUM DCS, or a Siemens S7-1500 PLC, the asset owner must confirm that the patch has been qualified by the vendor for that specific hardware revision and firmware combination.
 Unilateral patching can create a system that is technically more secure from a CVE perspective but legally and regulatorily uncertified.

 Maintenance windows measured in months, not hours.
-Continuous processes — refineries, power plants, chemical reactors — may run for months or years without a planned shutdown.
+Continuous processes, refineries, power plants, chemical reactors, may run for months or years without a planned shutdown.
 The next opportunity to patch a critical controller without impacting production may not arrive for six months or more.
-By the time the window opens, the vulnerability that was urgent in November has been sitting unpatched — and unmitigated — well into the following year.
+By the time the window opens, the vulnerability that was urgent in November has been sitting unpatched well into the following year.

 The Actual Cost of Not Having a Program

 The instinct to delay patching indefinitely due to operational complexity is understandable.
-But the cost of an unmanaged vulnerability exposure is real and calculable:
+But the cost of an unmanaged vulnerability exposure is real.

 Building a Program That Actually Works